Toward A Causal Framework for Modeling Perception: Acknowledgments

+Throughout the paper we use a series of ML-enabled decision flow scenarios based on Example~\ref{ex:ControversialExampleUpdated}.

-\begin{example}(College Admissions) An admissions officer (the DM) is tasked with choosing the incoming class based on the applicants' profiles.
+\begin{example}(College Admissions) An admissions officer (the decision maker or DM) chooses the incoming class based on the applicants' profiles.
 Assume a decision flow in which the officer admits, $Y=1$, or rejects, $Y=0$, applicants based on their SAT results, $X_1$, high-school GPA, $X_2$, and suitability scores $f(X_1, X_2)=G \in [0, 1]$ where $f$ is a ML model trained by the college.
 The officer, through the applicants' motivation letters, also has access to their address, $Z$.
-Consider three scenarios in which the officer relies on $f$ with varying degrees for the decision:\\ \textit{(i)} $f$ abstains from classifying an applicant on which it is not confident and the officer must classify this applicant;\\ \textit{(ii)} $f$ provides the same score for two applicants and the officer must choose one between these two applicants;\\ \textit{(iii)} $f$ alone derives $Y$ using $G$ to rank applicants and admits the top-$k$ ones where $k$ is set by the officer. \end{example} Scenarios \textit{(i)} and \textit{(ii)} represent a partially automated decision flow where the ML model $f$ aids the admissions officer, while scenario \textit{(iii)} represents a fully automated decision flow where the ML model $f$ replaces the admissions officer as the DM.
-These are high-levels scenarios.
-Further context is provided for each when as we use Example~\ref{ex:ControversialExampleUpdated}.
+Consider three scenarios in which the officer relies on $f$ with varying degrees for the decision:\\ \textit{(i)} $f$ abstains from classifying an applicant on which it is not confident and the officer must classify this applicant;\\ \textit{(ii)} $f$ provides the same score for two applicants and the officer must choose one between these two applicants;\\ \textit{(iii)} $f$ alone derives $Y$ using $G$ to rank applicants and admits the top-$k$ ones where $k$ is set by the officer. \end{example}